messanlawson/ecr-purger/README.md

 # ecr-purger
-Tool for purging ECR repositories
+Tool for purging ECR repositories.
 NOTE: ecr-purger's goal is to delete any image that isn't needed anymore from the repo; it attempts to only delete images that are 1- not in any active taskdef (allowing for rollbacks) and 2- are older than let's say the one deployed in the (latest taskdef - n revisions), giving us some "wiggle_room" during the purging process to account for and skip images that are built but not yet deployed.
 Below are sample configurations.
 ```